Last reviewed 27 July 2021

 2. Get the facts

 You can, of course, contact your child's school or college if you have specific questions about results day, your child's grades or what happens afterwards.
-And, if your son or daughter has applied for university, the UCAS website contains useful guidance.
+And, if your son or daughter has applied for university, the UCAS and The Student Room websites contain useful guidance.

 3. Plan a celebration